martinrusev/solid-python/README.rst

     amonpy.log('data')

-    # amonpy will still your data to a file, if you set offline to true
+    # amonpy will still log your data to a file, if you set offline to true
     amonpy.config.file = '/path/to/file'
     amonpy.config.offline = True